apache/camel-website/content/blog/2024/03/camel45-whatsnew/index.md

 ## Miscellaneous

-The `camel-spring-rabbitmq` can now automatic bind and create if setting `autoDeclareProducer=true` for the producers as well.
+The `camel-spring-rabbitmq` can now automatically bind and create if setting `autoDeclareProducer=true` for the producers as well.

 The `camel-yaml-dsl` can now set error handler on the route level as well.
-Previously you must do this via route configuration.
+Previously you had to do this via route configuration.

 The `camel-kafka` has been upgraded to Kafka Client 3.7.

 The documentation has many grammar, typo and cosmetic changes.

-Upgraded many third-party dependencies to the latest release at the time of release.
+Upgraded many third-party dependencies to the latest releases at the time of release.

 ## New Components